tandersn/cx_capture_app/README.md

 # WARNING!!!
   Still very experimental.
 Not sure if this is the best way to develop a capture app for cxadc, it's just what i could get done quickly.
-I also have tested A/B capturing with this and straight `cat /dev/cxadc0`.
-It is not impossible for gnuradio to drop samples.
+I also haven't tested A/B capturing with this and straight `cat /dev/cxadc0`.

 # Limitations:
   16 bit mode is not support.